CastosHQ/Seriously-Simple-Podcasting/readme.txt

-UPDATE SUMMARY: Redirect non-existing feed URLs to the default feed [FIX] Redirect non-existing feed URLs to the default feed [FIX] Automatically create the default Podcast if it was not created during a previous plugin update
+UPDATE SUMMARY: Redirect non-existing feed URLs to the default feed [FIX] Redirect non-existing feed URLs to the default feed [FIX] Automatically create the default Podcast if it was not created during a previous plugin update [FIX] Fixed Castos sync for the Bedrock architecture

 = 3.0.1 =
 * 2024-02-07